Lovable 2.0 Review: Pricing, Credits, and Real Limits (2026)

 Lovable vs Replit

 Replit (replit.com) is a browser-based IDE with AI features, not a pure no-code builder.
-If you write code (even with AI assistance), Replit fits.
+If you write code (even with AI help), Replit fits.
 If you want zero-code workflows, Lovable fits better.

 When to choose Lovable: